Mithreindeir/Reverset/Readme.md

 * xref to/from here/func/address/symbol -> List xrefs to or from an address
 * disas location -> Manual disassembly at a location (currently depreciated)
 * help -> Prints this help
-* write "bytes" -> Temporarily removed
+* write "bytes" -> Writes the bytes at the current location
 * quit -> Exits reverset

 # Building